kowalcj0/gee/README.md

 * FILES -  [MANDATORY] A path to zipped result files.
 User can use an asterisk to process multiple files (i.e.: from multiple nodes).
 Just like you'd use 'ls' command to list all the files you want to process.
 * WIDTH -  [OPTIONAL] sets the width of the generated graphs, default is 1920
 * HEIGHT - [OPTIONAL] sets the height of the generated graphs, defaul is 1200
-* JMETER - [OPTIONAL] is the path to jmeter folder with JMeterPlugins
+* JMETER - [OPTIONAL] is the path to jmeter folder with JMeterPlugins installed
 * TARGET - [OPTIONAL] parameter that defines where output report with graphs will be stored.
 If not provided then "./target" will be used
 * DEBUG -  [OPTIONAL] parameter that enables more verbose output, use DEBUG=true

+## License:
+Gee / JMeter-ec2 is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Gee / JMeter-ec2 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Gee / JMeter-ec2.
+If not, see http://www.gnu.org/licenses/.

-## Original description:
+## Original Jenkins-ec2 description:
 ----------------------------

 Is available @ [jmeter-ec2](https://github.com/oliverlloyd/jmeter-ec2) page.